arjunpk/gsd-test/README.md

 inputs - any object

 ## Fleet
-This class holds aggregate metrics for a fleet of cars
+This class holds aggregate metrics for a fleet of cars.
+This addresses requirement 2 and requirement 3
 ### Fields
 - count - Total number of cars in the fleet
 - count_by_year - Count of number of cars by year of manufacture